Resources for Teaching and Learning with AI

 The following resources focus on an overview of AI in higher education.
 We include two glossaries of common AI terms.

-- EDUCAUSE Special Report | Artificial Intelligence: Where Are We Now? - Provides an overview of AI including the use of AI applications in higher education, its promises and perils, ethical implications, and its role in ensuring student success.
+- EDUCAUSE Special Topics | Artificial Intelligence - Provides an overview of AI articles including the use of AI applications in higher education, its promises and perils, ethical implications, and its role in ensuring student success.

 Glossaries of AI terms